 This is a step that might not be relevant in every hiring situation.
 Often, you might have already proposed the price you’re comfortable with or you might be okay with whatever the employer is offering.

-However, here are 3 tips to make you even more successful in your quest for finding online jobs from home.
+However, here are some tips to make you even more successful in your quest of finding online jobs from home.

 You can always quote a bit higher price and let the employer know in your cover letter that the price is negotiable.
 This way, you might end up with a higher salary or, in the worst case, negotiate later and agree on the price.

 Offer a bit lower price than average.
 While it’s definitely not the most enjoyable outcome, you need to focus on building your references and work portfolio.

 Experience is even more valuable than a bit higher hourly rate!

 If you’re not sure how much to ask for your work:

 Ask yourself one question: what’s your work’s value?
 What’s the price you’re comfortable with?
 Imagine doing the work – what’s the amount you’d like to receive?

 Don’t be afraid to ask what you want!
 Jobs come and go.
 Make sure you quote a price that fills your desires and is enough to cover your expenses.